michaelnordmeyer/jekyll-theme-mnc/README.md

   category-slug: category
 ```

 Used categories will be included automatically in the navigation menu after ordinary pages, which are declared with `header_pages` (see below).
-Spaces will be automatically converted to hypens, so the above permalink has to mirror this.
+Spaces will be automatically converted to hyphens, so the above permalink has to mirror this.

 ### Customize navigation links